The school day starts at 9.00a.m. Afternoon session starts at 2.00p.m. Registers are taken shortly after this.

-If your child is going to be absent from school, please telephone the school absence line 01305 265651, option 1/email the school office.
+If your child is going to be absent from school, please telephone the school absence line 01305 265651, option 1, and leave your child's name, HB and reason for absence.

-If a pupil arrives before 09.30a.m. this will be changed to late (L).
-Any pupil arriving after this will require a letter of explanation.
+If a pupil arrives before 09.30a.m. this will be changed to late (L) and pupils will need to sign in at the office.
+Any pupil arriving late after this will require a letter of explanation.
 If no explanation is received by the following day, the absence will be marked as unauthorized (O).

 If a child needs to leave the site for an authorised reason e.g. doctor’s appointment, they sign out at the school office and upon return, sign in.